Previous recipients of this award:

 This scholarship supports students to travel to Israel to conduct research projects on or study the past and present religious, cultural, and political life of Israel.
 Previous projects include work on The Efficacy of Violence Prevention Programs in Israel, Othering in the Art of Palestinian and Israeli Children, Pluralism and Segregation in Israel, and Studying Biblical Hebrew Poetry in Jerusalem.
 These awards are made possible by the estate of Nathan P. Jacobs.

 The award to the student is $3000 for at least seven full-time weeks of research.
 Applicants must be in good academic standing, with a cumulative GPA of at least 3.0.
-Recipients must also agree to blog about their research on the Process of Undergraduate Research (POUR) site at least five times and present their work at the Showcase of Summer Research in the Fall semester.
+Recipients must also agree to blog about their research on the Process of Undergraduate Research (POUR) site at least five times and present their work at the Summer Research Showcase in the Fall semester.

 The link for the online application can be found on the main CC Summer Scholarships Page.
 Applicants must be sure to select "Jacobs Scholarship" on their online Charles Center Summer Research Funding Application and are encouraged to also select all scholarships for which they are eligible.